awslabs/aws-encryption-sdk-specification/proposals/2020-07-28_keyring-cmm/proposal.md

 ### Master Key Provider CMM

-The specification of the Master Key Provider CMM MUST be the specification of the Default CMM, except describing use of a master key provider instead of a keyring where appropriate.
+The specification of the Master Key Provider CMM MUST be the specification of the Default CMM, except describing the use of a master key provider instead of a keyring where appropriate.